Roles for MSU Students

 Hourly paid positions.

 We are open to supporting students who want to earn course credit in fall, spring or summer, in return for giving their time and talent to MI Diaries.
 This is an especially good option if your major requires or strongly encourages an internship (e.g. Communication), or if you need to fulfill an experiential learning requirement (e.g. College of Arts and Letters).
 We advertise internships whenever we have a need for specific expertise via Handshake or MSU Connect, and internships are nearly always available for credit.
 You can find them here.
 You might need to enroll in a special course code.
 Procedures vary across majors and colleges, so talk to your academic advisor about what to do, and whether a for-credit internship is right for you.
 Questions?
-Contact Dr. Suzanne Wagner, project co-lead, email@example.com.
+Contact Dr. Betsy Sneller, project lead, at email@example.com.

 We are always open to volunteers, for as little as one hour per week!
 Read more about how you can get involved.